-Cellular devices, handheld or wearable, are to be turned off and left in students' backpacks once students arrive on campus.
-Between the hours of 7:45 a.m. and 3:00 p.m. students may use the office phone for valid calls.
+Students who choose to bring cell phones on campus are doing so at their own risk.
+Cell phones are to be in the "off" position and stored in a backpack (and not on their person nor in their pockets) before the first bell rings.
+Cell phones used during regular school hours will be confiscated.
 The first offense, student receives a warning.
 The second offense, parent is notified and a referral may be written.
 If there is a third offense, the cellular device will be confiscated and the parent will be required to come to school to pick up the device from the office.
 The student may receive another referral which could include additional discipline.
+Parents, please do not text or call your student during the school day.